Parental Alienation: When One Parent Turns a Child Against the Other

 Force the children to lie about the other parent.

-After the eye-opening reunion with his dad, the two were able to rebuild their relationship and the boy-turned-man was able to see that his mom had distorted his perception of his dad and that dad did care about him all along.
+After the eye-opening reunion with his dad, the two were able to rebuild their relationship, and the boy-turned-man was able to see that his mom had distorted his perception of his dad and that his dad did care about him all along.

 I have seen several cases similar to this one.